 Department Second in the UK for Research and Third for Student Satisfaction

 The Department is recognised internationally for both its high level of student satisfaction and the quality of its research output.
-It received an overall satisfaction rating of 98% in the latest National Student Survey; the third highest of the 184 departments offering music-related courses in the country.

 - The Barber Music Library is one of the best in the country, with Special Collections centred on 20th-century English music (including Elgar - diaries, manuscript scores and early editions) and Baroque music.